Domestic land snails: Achatina. Snail at home, what it needs

 • banana pulp.

-A snail can love something, but completely refuse something.
-If you need to fill the diet with carbohydrates, add oatmeal, dry unleavened cookies, durum wheat bread, bran to your food.
+A snail can love something, but refuse something completely.
+If you need to fill your diet with carbohydrates, add oatmeal, dry unleavened cookies, durum wheat bread, and bran to your food.

 What not to feed